 Why is PmWiki prompting me multiple times for a password I've already entered?

-Usually this is an indication that the browser isn't accepting cookies, or that PHP's session handling functions on the server aren't properly configured.
+Alternatively, this may be an indication that the browser isn't accepting cookies, or that PHP's session handling functions on the server aren't properly configured.
 If the browser is accepting cookies, then try setting

 $EnableDiag=1; in local/config.php, run PmWiki using